 - Since they’re already handling situations outside of the norm, they’re able to do this to any extent

 Pepelwerk focuses on potential employees’ skill sets and reveals a candidate’s potential that may fit your needs.
-If your organization does not have an established coaching program, let us help!
-We have professional coaches accessible to our pepelwerk talent community.
-High performers are not hiding, they’re out there, and they’re ready to work
+Does your organization have a coaching program?
+If not, let us help!
+We have professional coaches accessible to our pepelwerk Talent community.
+High performers are out there, and they’re ready to work.